-In order to accomplish this, you must choose the right conflict to match your magic system.
+To accomplish this, you must choose the right conflict to match your magic system.
 You have to decide whether the conflict will be primarily internal or external.
 Each has its own advantages in depicting how magic influences the magical user and the characters around them.

 Following this, you have to establish what the nature of the conflict will be about.
 Will the conflict be a moral dilemma?
 A physical fight between the good guys and the bad guys?
 A confrontation with the negative consequences of magic?

-All of these questions can help lead you to form the eventual conflict that will introduce your magical concepts.
+These questions can help lead you to form the eventual conflict that will introduce your magical concepts.

 Step 2: Describe the Magic System with Meticulous Detail